avasdao/nexajs/packages/Hdnode/examples/README.md

-# NexaJS HD Node Examples
+# NEXA.js HD Node Examples

 A complete guide to ALL the HD Node commands available from the protocol.